sarahchou/Processing/party_program/README.md

 Party Program was inspired by going to see a concert with friends, and seeing a bunch of pretty lights and also thinking about missing my friends after this Dialogue is over.
 With Party Program, I can always dance and sing along with them virtually. :)

- *I changed the photos from pictures of my friends to pictures of the artists of the songs I chose, since this is publicly on GitHub.

 ### Data Input:
  "Party Program" takes in a few different forms of input: